- Asked by: Nicola Sturgeon, MSP for Glasgow, Scottish National Party

 Answered by Malcolm Chisholm on 21 January 2002

-To ask the Scottish Executive, further to the publication of the Scottish Health Plan, Our National Health: A plan for action, a plan for change, what changes it has made in 2001 to its strategic programme for modernising information management and technology in the NHS.
+To ask the Scottish Executive, further to the publication of the Scottish Health Plan, Our National Health: A plan for action, a plan for change, how it is encouraging the consistent development of clinical information systems across Scotland.

 Answer